 - Deploying a file integrity monitoring solution

-A file integrity monitoring solution truly monitors a wide range of areas, generating details behind changes occuring in real-time.
-Real-time change detection, and fully encrypted files and configurations allows for the focus on enterprise compliance and security that organizations need.
+A file integrity monitoring solution truly monitors a wide range of areas, generating details behind changes occurring in real time.
+Real-time change detection, and fully encrypted files and configurations allow for the focus on enterprise compliance and security that organizations need.

 Not sure where to begin with file integrity monitoring?
 Download the Definitive Guide to File Integrity Monitoring today.